Is Pre-Population of Section 1 Allowed for Form I-9?

 Welcome to the fifth post in a series celebrating the publication of my new book: I-9 Verification Employment eGuide for HR professionals.
 This book is a free guide that covers everything busy HR pros need to know to avoid common issues throughout the I-9 verification process.

 These blog posts cover the first chapter of the book, “Top 10 Questions from Employers About I-9s.”
 So far, I have covered:

-  In this post, I will discuss the rules surrounding pre-population of Section 1 for Form I-9, and when doing this is prohibited or allowed.
+In this post, I will discuss the rules surrounding pre-population of Section 1 for Form I-9.
+We’re cover when doing this is prohibited or allowed.

 Pre-Population of Section 1 for Form I-9

 In short, the pre-population of Section 1 for Form I-9 can have grave consequences for employers.
-It may seem like a minor error in the form’s completion process, and it can be a common mistake, but it is one you do not want to make.
+It may seem like a minor error in the form’s completion process.
+Indeed, it can be a common mistake, but it is one you do not want to make.

 Some employers use electronic onboarding systems integrated with other HR processes.
 In this case, employers with electronic I-9 systems should be sure their software does not pre-populate Section 1 or they are at risk of legal consequences.

 If this software has already filled in important information for the new hire in their I-9 paperwork, it should be filled in again by the employee.
 This practice reduces erroneous and inaccurate employee information being filed.